MicrosoftDocs/learn/learn-pr/advocates/improve-reliability-failure/includes/5-process.md

 In a previous module in this learning module we discussed using Azure Boards in the Azure DevOps suite as one place to collect all of the information about an incident starting from the initial response.
-It help us with questions about when an incident was first declared, who was on call, who was assigned to the incident, and so forth.
+It helps us with questions about when an incident was first declared, who was on call, who was assigned to the incident, and so forth.
 You can also use the Azure DevOps Wiki as a centralized way to pull in some of the pieces of